SIRAHFF/documentation/docs/source/AMBER/Tutorial-7.rst

 .. important::

 	To avoid “*skinnb errors*” on GPU due to large box size fluctuations, the system must be equilibrated by several “short” runs using a large *skinnb* value.
 The number and length of the runs may vary according to the characteristic stabilization times of the system.
-For more information visit the `AMBER tutorial on lipids <http://ambermd.org/tutorials/advanced/tutorial16/>`__.
+For more information visit the `Amber tutorial on lipids <http://ambermd.org/tutorials/advanced/tutorial16/>`__.

 **Periodic box equilibration in GPU code (500 ps x 9):**